 - engage our own sensitivities (bringing up painful memories)

 - trigger our own habits of emotional reactions (lose it unexpectedly)

 - key into our own internal conflicts (bringing in our uncertainties and discomfort)

 Any of these reactions can keep us from interacting with the real person in front of us.

 The same way God loves those who deserve it and those who don’t, we’re expected to love those who deserve it and those who don’t.
 This is not easy.
 Let me say this again.
 We are expected and commanded to love those who don’t deserve it as well as those who do.
 How do you feel about that?
 Jesus said,

 If you love those who love you, what credit is that to you?
-For even sinners love those who love them. … But love your enemies, do good, and lend, expecting nothing in return.
-Your reward will be great, and you will be children of the Most High; for he is kind to the ungrateful and the wicked.
+Even ‘sinners’ love those who love them. ..
+But love your enemies, do good to them, and lend to them without expecting to get anything back.
+Then your reward will be great, and you will be sons of the Most High, because he is kind to the ungrateful and wicked.
 Be merciful, just as your Father is merciful.
 (Luke 6:32-36)

 Magida, Arthur J., and Stuart M. Matlins.
 How to Be a Perfect Stranger: A Guide to Etiquette in Other People’s Religious Ceremonies.
 Woodstock, Vt: Skylight Paths Publishing, 1999.